 Hello!

 Becoming a therapist has been a lifelong dream of mine.
-Having family members and friends who have suffered through depression and suicidal ideation always motivated me to pursue this career because I did not want anyone to feel what my loved ones went through- feelings of helplessness, stigma, and loneliness.
-My perspective stems from my ethnic background and where I grew up.
-I am a Chinese-Tibetan woman, a second-generation Indian and a first generation Canadian.
+Having family members and friends who have experienced depression and suicidal ideation deeply shaped this path—I never wanted anyone to feel the kind of helplessness, stigma, and loneliness I witnessed in the people I love.

 Credentials